๐Ÿฆ Microbiology

 MALDI-TOF Mass Spectrometry

-Compare: MALDI-TOF vs. biochemical tests—both identify species, but MALDI-TOF analyzes proteins directly in minutes while biochemical tests measure metabolic activity over hours to days.
-MALDI-TOF is revolutionizing clinical labs but requires expensive equipment.
+Compare: MALDI-TOF vs. biochemical tests: both identify species, but MALDI-TOF analyzes proteins directly in minutes while biochemical tests measure metabolic activity over hours to days.
+MALDI-TOF is transforming clinical labs but requires expensive equipment and can't replace molecular methods for resistance gene detection.

 Quick Reference Table